 Colca Canyon trek in Arequipa.

 More than twice as deep as the Grand Canyon, the famous Colca Canyon is the second deepest in the world and a must-see for many visitors to Peru.
 This strenuous trek will reward you with gorgeous waterfalls, colorful flowers, majestic birds, and interesting pre-Inca ruins as you descend deep into the canyon.
+The canyon is home to the largest bird of prey in the world, with it´s wingspan averaging an astronomical 329cm(10ft 8in).

 See all our tour in Arequipa here!